-Only a little over half of private sector workers in the United States are covered by an employer-sponsored retirement plan, and few workers save without one.1 Workers are understanding the importance of retirement savings, and this topic is of increasing concern for legislators.
-As a result, many states are mandating that employers offer some type of retirement savings plan, and workers are looking for job opportunities that offer this type of benefit.
+Only a little over half of private sector workers in the United States are covered by an employer-sponsored retirement plan, and few workers save without one.1 Workers are understanding the importance of retirement savings and this topic is increasingly a concern for legislators.
+As a result, many states are mandating that employers offer some type of retirement savings plan and workers are looking for job opportunities that offer this type of benefit.

 According to a recent report, small firms have cited several main reasons for not offering a retirement plan.2 Some businesses claim they are not firmly established with consistent cash flow to offer a plan.
-They are worried about the potential administrative responsibilities and costs associated with setup, and the theory that workers would prefer cash compensation or better health insurance in lieu of retirement benefits.
-However, with increasing pressure from the government and workers to offer a retirement solution, it is important to be versed in the options available for your small business.
+There are worried about the potential administrative responsibilities and costs associated with set up, and the theory that workers would prefer cash compensation or better health insurance in lieu of retirement benefits.
+With increasing pressure, however, from the government and workers to offer a retirement solution, it is important to be versed in the options available for your small business.
 You may be surprised to find that offering a retirement solution may not be as costly and difficult to set up as you may think.

 The Retirement Landscape

 The three most common small business retirement solutions are:

 A 401(k) plan gives employees a tax break on money they contribute.
 Contributions are automatically withdrawn from employee paychecks and invested.
 The investment options within the plan are selected by you as the employer or delegated fiduciary, and from that predetermined selection, an employee may choose the funds for their individual 401(k) account.
 Many companies often offer what’s called a 401(k) match, in which they contribute additional money on top of the employee contributions as a benefit and incentive for employees to increase their own contributions.
 Employer contributions in 401(k)s are optional.